Legal

 3. Blacklist Policy

-You are prohibited from utilizing our services in a manner that results in us or our resources being subjected to blacklisting or blocking.
-We retain the right to suspend or terminate your services, client account, and any access to our network or physical infrastructure.
-Engaging in operations or reselling services on behalf of or in connection with individuals or entities listed in the Spamhaus Register of Known Spam Operations database at https://check.spamhaus.org/ will be regarded as a breach of this Acceptable Use Policy (AUP).
+You are prohibited from utilising our services in a manner that results in us or our resources being subjected to blacklisting or blocking.
+We retain the right to suspend or terminate your services, account, and any access to our network or physical infrastructure.
+Engaging in operations or reselling services on behalf of or in connection with individuals or entities listed on Spamhaus lists (including SBL, XBL, DBL, ROKSO, and AS-DROP) will be regarded as a breach of this policy.
+We also rely on other widely-used reputation feeds (for example Spamcop and SORBS) and our own internal reputation data when evaluating abuse and reseller eligibility.

 3.1 Abuse Reporting and Customer Cooperation

-Customers who discover abuse or violations of this policy occurring on their account or services must immediately report such activity to ParadoxNetworks Limited at abuse@pdxnet.co.uk.
+Customers who discover abuse or violations occurring on their account must immediately report such activity to abuse@pdxnet.co.uk.
 Customers are required to:

-- Promptly report any suspected abuse or policy violations discovered on their account
+• Promptly report any suspected abuse or policy violations

-- Implement reasonable security measures to prevent unauthorized use of their account
+• Implement reasonable security measures to prevent unauthorised use

-- Notify ParadoxNetworks Limited immediately upon discovering account compromise or unauthorized access
+• Notify ParadoxNetworks Limited immediately upon discovering account compromise

 Failure to report known abuse or cooperate with investigations may result in service suspension or termination.